Tags: canton daml blockchain

 make sandbox-multinode-smoke

-that verifies both participants are up and both have the expected DAR packages available.
+that verifies all three participants are up and each one has the expected DAR packages available.

 The local topology looks like this: